 As the three of us worked on this project, we were sometimes startled to learn how differently our departments operate.
 New chairs often have only their department members to rely upon for information about chairing, and even experienced chairs may have had rare occasion to discuss chairing outside their own departments.
 This handbook tries to take such differences across departments into account, so readers may encounter procedures that may not have been used in their own departments.
 We hope that this handbook may open discussion among chairs regarding best practices.

 We wish to thank the Office of Academic Affairs and the Committee on Administration for vetting drafts.
 We received particularly invaluable help from Ann Opatz.
 We also wish to thank the committee at Knox for allowing us to adapt their work to our institutional context.

 Finally, we recognize that this handbook omits information on at least one subject that is critical for department chairs to have-namely, budgeting and ordering procedures.
 These are in flux due to the new administrative software, but this section will be incorporated once those procedures are finalized and the capabilities of the software are fully realized.
 Undoubtedly, other sections (such as the section on bidding) will need to be revised as well.

 We welcome any feedback on this handbook and suggestions for future revisions.
-Please direct comments to Nancy Rawson in the Office of Academic Affairs.
+Please direct comments to the Office of Academic Affairs.